A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 • Retransmission of corrected data – Updated EDI 834 transactions with fixes for previously transmitted EDI 834 errors should be sent as needed.

-This comprehensive, multi-step approach helps identify and resolve EDI 834 errors as early and completely as possible, with the goal of improving data quality and minimizing negative impacts on electronic data interchange providers, payers, and members.
+This comprehensive, multi-step approach helps identify and resolve EDI 834 errors as early and completely as possible, to improve data quality and minimize negative impacts on electronic data interchange providers, payers, and members.

 Mitigating Incomplete or Missing Data